smdocs/my-projects/databases/sqlite/Readme.md

 - Highly Reliable - The SQLite development team takes code testing and verification very seriously.

+- Unique Features
+    - Another useful feature is the ability to manipulate more than one database at a time.
+SQLite allows a single database connection to associate itself with multiple database files simultaneously.
+    - The most notable difference is that SQLite uses a dynamic-type system for tables.
+The SQLite engine will allow you to put any value into nearly any column,regardless of type.

+<b>Not suitable for</b>
+ - High Transaction Rates
+ - Extremely Large Data Sets
+ - Replication - no support for replication
+ - Access Control - provides no access control, relies mainly on the host file system access control.
+ - Client/Server - it is designed to run as an embedded database or local but not accross the network.

 #### 2. The Architecture Of SQLite

 ![](http://soft-dev.org/pubs/html/bolz_kurilova_tratt__making_an_embedded_dbms_jit_friendly/sqlite-architecture.png)